patricioisaias/patricioisaias/README.md

 # Hi, I'm Patricio Isaías 👋

-I'm a creative coder, music composer, and photographer passionate about pushing the boundaries of art and technology.
+I'm a **multimedia artist**, **educator**, and **creative technologist** based in Santiago, Chile.
+My passion lies in the intersection of music, photography, and generative systems.
+I believe in the power of art and technology to create immersive and transformative experiences.

 ## 🚀 Skills